 I just met with some folks from a small, private college in the area.

-accommodated totally blind students with computer science majors.
-We had
+totally blind students with computer science majors.
+We had some discussion

-Jaws so the students can create tactile representations of the graphics
+the students can create tactile representations of the graphics they'll need

-goal with regard to completing this degree is to create a screen reading
+with regard to completing this degree is to create a screen reading system

-system similar to Jaws in Pakistani languages.
-Besides connecting with
+similar to Jaws in Pakistani languages.
+Besides connecting with Freedom

-Freedom Scientific, are there any other suggestions for achievement of
+Scientific, are there any other suggestions for achievement of this goal

-this goal besides them doing it themselves after 4-5 arduous years in a
+besides them doing it themselves after 4-5 arduous years in a software